Yoctol/bottender/docs/the-basics-state.md

 Bot > Count: 2
 ```

-In this section, we will learn how to use state correctly to build a counter.
-It will set up a count state variable and update it when receive every event.
+In this section, we will explain how to use state correctly to build a counter.
+It begins with a count state variable, which will be updated when the bot receives an event.

-Let's start it off with a static action like this:
+Let's start with a static action like this:

 ```js
 async function EventCount(context) {